cockroachdb/docs/v20.1/alter-user.md

 Parameter | Description
 ----------|-------------
 `name` | The name of the user whose password you want to create or add.
 `password` | Let the user [authenticate their access to a secure cluster](authentication.html#client-authentication) using this new password.
 Passwords should be entered as [string literal](sql-constants.html#string-literals).
-For compatibility with PostgreSQL, a password can also be entered as an [identifier](#change-password-using-an-identifier), although this is discouraged.
+For compatibility with PostgreSQL, a password can also be entered as an [identifier](#change-password-using-an-identifier), although this is discouraged. <br><br>To prevent a user from using [password authentication](authentication.html#client-authentication) and to mandate [certificate-based client authentication](authentication.html#client-authentication), [set the password as `NULL`](#prevent-user-from-using-password-authentication).

 ## Examples